fnordomat/misc/README.md

 This folder contains:
 - aaaa/magpo.py: turn a text or word list into virtual [magnetic poetry](https://en.wikipedia.org/wiki/Magnetic_Poetry).
 The idea is to open the resulting random SVG in an interactive editor such as [inkscape](https://inkscape.org/) and play with the words on the screen.

+## tinform
+This folder contains:
+- tinform/tinform.c: tokenizes and reshapes C code to fit a pixmap given as a monochrome (P1 or P4) netpbm file.
+It will try to put whitespaces on white pixels and other symbols on black pixels.
+Run it on itself to generate a virtually unlimited range of equivalent programs in different shapes.
+- Makefile: some tests. run `make doublecheck` to confirm that it works as intended.

 ## haskell
 This folder contains stuff written in [haskell](https://www.haskell.org/).
 None of it is intended for production.
 - haskell/comprviz: compresses input text file with gzip and outputs a HTML file where the background color of each character depends on the coding efficiency (red background = high number of bits, green = low number, blue channel indicates whether a backreference was used)